 ORCID is an open, non-profit, community-driven effort to create and maintain a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.
 It is a hub that connects researchers and research through the embedding of ORCID identifiers in key workflows, such as research profile maintenance, manuscript submissions, grant applications, and patent applications.
 We offer assistance in creating an ORCID account and linking to all your professional activities.
 ORCID=Open Researcher and Contributor ID.

 Mark McKone - Learn how to search for materials at all Wake Forest University libraries from one search engine.
-PRIMO is a our new database/catalog/library search engine that includes records for books, articles, conference proceedings, theses and dissertations, videos, music, images, manuscripts, standards, maps, and more - all with one search.
+PRIMO is a our database/catalog/library search engine that includes records for books, articles, conference proceedings, theses and dissertations, videos, music, images, manuscripts, standards, maps, and more - all with one search.

 The library offers classes in beginning and advanced PubMed.
 This class covers searching techniques, assessment of search results, search strategy analysis, customizing PubMed, MyNCBI and the MeSH database. nstruction is also offered by appointment.
 To schedule a class or individual instruction contact: Brandy Hardy- firstname.lastname@example.org.